\'Etale degree map and 0-cycles: Preliminaries

 \begin{lemma} Let $G$ be a profinite commutative group and let $A$ be a $G$-module which is uniquely divisible.
 Then $H^n(G,A)=0$ for all $n\geq 1$. \end{lemma}

-\begin{proof} Let $G$ be a profinite group and let $H$ be an open normal subgroup of $G$.
-By definition we have that

-as $G/H$ is a finite group, invoking \cite[Proposition 6.1.10]{Wei} we have that the result holds for $H$-modules where multiplication is an isomorphism , in particular uniquely divisible modules, therefore $H^j(G/H,A^{H})=0$ for all $H$ and all $j>0$.
-The result follows from the definition of continuous cohomology. \end{proof}

-Let us recall the definition of Galois cohomology.
-Let $k$ be a field, fix a separable closure denoted by $k^s$ and denote by $G_k$ its Galois group.
-Our main interest is the study of the cohomology of the group $G_k$.
-For a finite Galois extension $K/k$ we denote as $\text{Gal}(K/k)$ the Galois group of $K$ and recall that $G_k\simeq \varprojlim \text{Gal}(K/k)$ where $K$ runs through the finite Galois extensions of $k$, thus, a profinite group.
+Let $k$ be a field, fix a separable closure denoted by $k^{\text{sep}}$ and denote by $G_k$ its Galois group.
+Our main interest is to study the cohomology of the group $G_k$.
+For a finite Galois extension $K/k$ we denote by $\text{Gal}(K/k)$ the Galois group of $K$ and recall that $G_k\simeq \varprojlim \text{Gal}(K/k)$ where $K$ runs through the finite Galois extensions of $k$, so it is a profinite group.
 The importance of this fact throughout the paper is reflected in the relationship between Galois cohomology and Lichtenbaum cohomology groups through a Hoschschild-Serre spectral sequence.

-Now let us give a quick review of \'etale motivic cohomology and their most used properties during the present article.
-In this subsection we use the category of \'etale motives, since we do not mention much more details about the construction and/or functorial behaviour of the category, for further details about these properties we refer the reader to \cite{Ayo} and \cite{CD16}.
-Let $k$ be a perfect field and let $R$ be a commutative ring.
-We denote the category of effective motivic \'etale sheaves with coefficients in $R$ over the field $k$ as $\text{DM}^{\eff}_\et(k,R)$ and if we invert the Lefschetz motive, we then obtain the category of motivic \'etale sheaves with coeffcients in $R$ denoted by $\text{DM}_\et(k,R)$.
-For simplicity, we denote $\text{DM}^{(\eff)}_\et(k):=\text{DM}^{(\eff)}_\et(k,\Z)$.
+Let us now give a brief overview of \'etale motivic cohomology and its most used properties in this article.
+In this subsection we will use the category of \'etale motives, since we won't mention much more details about the construction and/or functorial behaviour of the category; for more details about these properties we refer the reader to \cite{Ayo} and \cite{CD16}.
+Let $k$ be a perfect field and $R$ be a commutative ring.
+We denote the category of effective motivic \'etale sheaves with coefficients in $R$ over the field $k$ by $\text{DM}^{\eff}_\et(k,R)$, and if we invert the Lefschetz motive, we get the category of motivic \'etale sheaves with coefficients in $R$ denoted by $\text{DM}_\et(k,R)$.
 One defines the \textbf{\'etale motivic cohomology} group of bi-degree $(m,n)$ with coefficients in a commutative ring $R$ as

-where $M_\et(X)=\rho^* M(X)$ with $\rho$ is the canonical map associated to the change of topology $\rho:\left(\text{Sm}_k\right)_\et\to \left(\text{Sm}_k\right)_{\text{Nis}}$ which induces an adjunction $\rho^*:= \mathbf{L}\rho^*:\text{DM}(k)\rightleftarrows \text{DM}_\et(k):\mathbf{R}\rho_*=:\rho_*$.
+where $M_\et(X)=\rho^* M(X)$ with $\rho$ is the canonical map associated to the change of topology $\rho:\left(\text{Sm}_k\right)_\et\to \left(\text{Sm}_k\right)_{\text{Nis}}$ which induces an adjunction $\rho^*:= \mathbf{L}\rho^*:\text{DM}(k,\Z)\rightleftarrows \text{DM}_\et(k,\Z):\mathbf{R}\rho_*=:\rho_*$.
 In particular we define the \textbf{\'etale Chow groups} of codimension $n$ as the \'etale motivic cohomology in bi-degree $(2n,n)$ with coefficients in $\Z$, i.e.